 Acetaminophen (max is 1,000 mg every 6 hours in patient without liver disease) given around the clock to address fever

 Use of NSAIDs in addition to acetaminophen is controversial; there is no data showing they are problematic, but a theoretical rationale should make their use only if acetaminophen is inadequate to maintain fever control.

 Use of chloroquine or hydroxychloroquine, either alone or with azithromycin, should NOT be prescribed for outpatients.
 Experimental protocols with sicker inpatients are underway.
 Use in outpatients may well cause harm and decrease availability of medication for patients with known need (e.g. rheumatoid arthritis, systemic lupus erythematosus).

 Patients who have worsening symptoms with declining function should be admitted to the hospital for observation for further deterioration.

-Treat as if bacterial pneumonia until proven otherwise.
+Treat as if bacterial pneumonia if consistent with history and physical examination.

 Medications under investigation:

-Failed: Lopinavir-Ritonavir was studied in an open-label randomized study in Wuhan, China.
-Fourteen days of lopinavir-ritonavir therapy did not differ from standard case regarding clinical improvement or decrease in viral RNA load (7).
+An open-label randomized study in Wuhan, China.
+Fourteen days of lopinavir-ritonavir therapy did not differ from standard case regarding clinical improvement or decrease in viral RNA load (25).

-A very small open label study of 36 hospitalized patients with proven COVID-19 evaluated hydroxychloroquine lowered "viral carriage" at day 6.
-A subset of these patients were treated with both hydroxychloroquine and azithromycin, and at day 6 also showed a reduced viral load compared to hydroxychloroquine alone or no mediation.
-No further outcome data was included in the study, and this was published without peer review (8).
+A small open label study of 36 hospitalized patients with proven COVID-19 found hydroxychloroquine lowered "viral carriage" at day 6.
+A subset of these patients was treated with both hydroxychloroquine and azithromycin, and at day 6 also showed a reduced viral load compared to hydroxychloroquine alone or no mediation.
+No further outcome data was included in the study, and this was published without peer review (27).